Magic-JD/is-fast/README.md

 **Show previously viewed pages.**

 If this option is provided, `is-fast` will display a list of previously visited webpages, numbered with the most recent entries at the bottom.
 You can scroll up and down and select to open.
-The entries are stored locally in a SQLlite database.
+The entries are stored locally in a SQLite database.
+If you don't wish for your sites to be tracked, then you can switch this feature off in the Configuration.
+The argument will still show your current history, but new searches will not add to your history.
+You can delete from your history by using the delete key in the history view.

 #### Example Usage: